SuryaSwain/Databricks-Data-Engineer-Associate-Certification-Prep/Udemy-Course__Preparation/index.md

 If you are interested in becoming a Certified Data Engineer Associate from Databricks, you have come to the right place!
 This study guide will help you with preparing for this certification exam.

-By the end of this course, you should be able to:

-  - Understand how to use and the benefits of using the Databricks Lakehouse Platform and its tools, including:
-    * Data Lakehouse (architecture, descriptions, benefits)
-    * Data Science and Engineering workspace (clusters, notebooks, data storage)
-    * Delta Lake (general concepts, table management and manipulation, optimizations)

-  - Build ETL pipelines using Apache Spark SQL and Python, including:
-    * Relational entities (databases, tables, views)
-    * ELT (creating tables, writing data to tables, cleaning data, combining and reshaping tables, SQL UDFs)
-    * Python (facilitating Spark SQL with string manipulation and control flow, passing data between PySpark and Spark SQL)

-  - Incrementally process data, including:
-    * Structured Streaming (general concepts, triggers, watermarks)
-    * Auto Loader (streaming reads)
-    * Multi-hop Architecture (bronze-silver-gold, streaming applications)
-    * Delta Live Tables (benefits and features)

-  - Build production pipelines for data engineering applications and Databricks SQL queries and dashboards, including:
-    * Jobs (scheduling, task orchestration, UI)
-    * Dashboards (endpoints, scheduling, alerting, refreshing)

-  - Understand and follow best security practices, including:
-    * Unity Catalog (benefits and features)
-    * Entity Permissions (data objects Privileges)

 With the knowledge you gain during this course, you will be ready to take the certification exam.

 ### Who this course is for: